 Excerpt for Senior Editor Feedback

 Clem and Hank raced across the desert mesa.
-They were hot on the trail of Ricardo Rabbit, a pesky jack rabbit who routinely wreaked havoc by tearing up and eating the plants in Miss Shirley’s yard.
+They were hot on the trail of Ricardo Rabbit, a pesky jack rabbit who routinely wreaked havoc by tearing up the plants in Miss Shirley’s yard and eating them.
 “C’mon Hank!” called Clem.
-“If you don’t hurry up that rabbit is going to get away, and then tonight he and all his buddies are going to be laughing at us while they munch out on whatever is left of Miss Shirley’s garden!”
+“If you don’t hurry up, that rabbit is going to get away, and then tonight he and all his buddies are going to be laughing at us while they munch out on whatever is left of Miss Shirley’s garden!”

 “I’m doing the best I can!” panted Hank as he lumbered around a clump of prickly pears.
 Roberto turned to look at his pursuers.
-He has a good lead on the two border collars and his nose twitched in amusement as he saw them in the distance.
-Ricardo waved at Clem and Hank, taunting them, he scampered over a winding arroyo, and disappeared down into one of the many rabbit dens.
+He had a good lead on the two border collies, and his nose twitched in amusement as he saw them in the distance.
+Ricardo waved at Clem and Hank, taunting them.
+He scampered over a winding arroyo and disappeared down into one of the many rabbit dens.
 Clem and Hank followed his scent trail until they came to the mouth of the den.
 Clem was disgusted.
-“He’s wupped us again Hank!
+“He’s whooped us again, Hank!
 No sense in trying to find him down there; those tunnels go on for miles.”
-Plopping down in the sparkling sand, Clem looked scornfully as his pal Hank sprawled out - sides heaving, tongue lolling, under a mesquite tree.
+Plopping down in the sparkling sand, Clem looked scornfully at his pal Hank sprawled out – sides heaving, tongue lolling, under a mesquite tree.
 “You used to be faster than a lightning bolt Hank, but now you couldn’t even catch a turtle!”

 “Aw, Clem, lay off.” sighed Hank.
-“You may have been ahead of me, but I noticed you came up empty handed too.
+“You may have been ahead of me, but I noticed you came up empty-handed, too.
 That rascally rabbit has managed to give both of us the slip.”
 Hank rolled over and wallowed deeper down in the cool sand.
-He wished he could take a nap but he knew Miss Shirley would be wondering where her two companions were.
+He wished he could take a nap, but he knew Miss Shirley would be wondering where her two companions were.
 “That’s true, Hank,” said Clem, “but I think you need to cut back on sneaking snacks.”

 “What do you mean?”
 Hank questioned defensively.
 “I don’t eat that many snacks.”
 Clem snorts, “Hank, if you believe that, you are the King of de Nile!”
 Moments later, a shrill whistle cut across the clear desert air.
 “That’s Miss Shirley calling us back Hank, time to go.”

-The two border collies found Miss Shirley and her horse, Ciro, loping along the highline road.
+The two border collies found Miss Shirley and her horse, Ciro, loping along the high-line road.

-“Hey boys!” calls Miss Shirley as Clem and Hank caught up with her.
-Hank and Clem trotted ahead of the horse and rider; then caught the scent of one of their favorite people, Jeanmarie Ardon—and her horse Rascal.
+“Hey boys!” called Miss Shirley as Clem and Hank caught up with her.
+Hank and Clem trotted ahead of the horse and rider, then caught the scent of one of their favorite people, Jeanmarie Ardon, and her horse, Rascal.
 Working their way across the desert toward Miss Shirley, Jeanmarie’s blonde braids bounced up and down under her straw hat as Rascal jogged nimbly through the sand.
-The child was calling frantically for her dog Elvis.
-Clem and Hank looked at each other, where had the little lab gotten off to?
+The child was calling frantically for her dog, Elvis.
+Clem and Hank looked at each other, Where had the little lab gotten off to?
 Minutes later Jeanmarie drew abreast of Miss Shirley.
-“What brings you out so early this morning kiddo?”
-The youngster’s pixie like face consorted as she fought back the tears that threatened to spill out of her bright blue eyes.
+“What brings you out so early this morning, kiddo?”
+The youngster’s pixie-like face consorted as she fought back the tears that threatened to spill out of her bright blue eyes.

 Sample Senior Editing Feedback to Editor